5 Things Every College Student Should do for Future Success

 “It has been shown that students involved in undergraduate research experience this deep approach to learning and in turn are more engaged in their research projects, as well as in the classroom,” says Soukup.

 Beyond lab policy and procedures, participating in research early on in a college career gives students experience in communication, problem-solving, ethical decision-making and critical thinking skills.
 Being involved in research also demonstrates a firsthand example of perseverance and dealing with failure, “since things rarely go precisely as planned,” Soukup says.

 “We tend to think that research is something that only experts do, but the truth is, research is for learners,” Soukup says.
 “Research allows students to apply the knowledge they have learned in the classroom in novel and interesting ways that enrich their learning.
 It is also an empowering experience that builds confidence.”

 But remove the notion that research is only for students involved in “lab sciences” such as biology and chemistry.
 Students in the humanities and social sciences also have plenty of opportunities to get involved in research with dedicated faculty mentors.
 At Creighton, CURAS helps facilitate research opportunities for all students.

 4. Explore the World

-Studying abroad is a transformative personal experience that is hard to put into words, says Lizzy Curran, global programs coordinator in the Global Engagement Office at Creighton University.
+Studying abroad is a transformative personal experience that is hard to put into words, says Lizzy Curran, associate director of Study Abroad and Special Global Programs in the Global Engagement Office at Creighton University.